Brucellar Discitis

 1. Nucleus Pulposus (NP): A gel-like core composed of 66–86% water, type II collagen, and proteoglycans (primarily aggrecan), which retains water to disperse compressive forces evenly across the disc NCBIWikipedia.

-3. Cartilaginous Endplates: Thin layers of hyaline cartilage anchoring the disc to the vertebral bodies and facilitating nutrient diffusion to and from the NP NCBIWikipedia.
+3. Cartilaginous Endplates: Thin layers of hyaline anchoring the disc to the vertebral bodies and facilitating nutrient diffusion to and from the NP NCBIWikipedia.

 Location, Origin, and Insertion